crotwell/simpledali/README.md

 Datalink in pure python.

-Protocol is defined at
-https://iris-edu.github.io/libdali/datalink-protocol.html
+Datalink is a protocol for near-realtime transfer of seismic data, usually in miniseed, but has flexibility to carry any payload such as JSON.
+The Protocol is defined at https://iris-edu.github.io/libdali/datalink-protocol.html

 See [ringserver](https://github.com/iris-edu/ringserver) from IRIS for the most common datalink server instance.
+The public instance at [rtserve.iris.washington.edu/](http://rtserve.iris.washington.edu/) allows access to near-realtime streaming seismic data.

 Support for both regular sockets and websockets.
 For example: